slw515/stevenwyks-SDK/design.md

 can be used in the API.
 The `buildRequestURI()` helper function generates the final URI if query params are passed in as an object.

 The query params need to be converted into a string in order to combine it with the base URI to call the API, this is done with the `returnQueryParams()` helper function.
-This function loops through the keys and values of the query params object and creates a string in the following format:
+This function loops through the keys and values of the query params object and creates a string in the following format and appends it to the base URI:

 ```js
   ?param1=value&param2=value